Arizona Labor Laws Guide

 Arizona break laws

-The number of breaks and their length is dependent wholly on the employer, meaning the rules vary from one company to another.
+The number and length of breaks are wholly dependent on the employer, meaning the rules vary from one company to another.

-However, the US Department of Labor has one guideline — employers must pay for all breaks under 20 minutes, while any breaks exceeding 30 minutes are unpaid.
-If they need to remain at their job post (e.g. factory workers), the break must be paid.
+However, the US Department of Labor has one guideline: Employers must pay for allbreaks under 20 minutes, while any breaks exceeding 30 minutes are unpaid.
+If employees must remain at their job post (e.g., factory workers), the break must be paid.

 Arizona breastfeeding laws

-The state of Arizona does not regulate breaks for breastfeeding mothers in the workplace specifically.
+Arizona doesn’t regulate breaks for breastfeeding mothers in the workplace specifically.

 That means the federal laws apply, so the FLSA protects mothers who are non-exempt (hourly) employees.